 - 1. Complete all of the required courses for the curriculum as listed in the catalog prior to the day of graduation exercises. - 2.
 Complete the minimum number of credit hours required for the degree, diploma, or certificate. - 3.
 Have a minimum 2.0 cumulative grade point average in courses for program of study and a 2.0 overall cumulative grade point average. - 4.
-Have a grade of "C" or better in all core courses for the program of study.
-Core courses are listed with each curriculum requirements section of the catalog. - 5.
+Have a grade of "C" or better in all core courses for the program of study or a grade of "B" or better if required by an Allied Health program Core courses are listed with each curriculum requirements section of the catalog. - 5.
 Have completed 25% of all required courses in residence at RichmondCC. - 6.
 Satisfy all financial obligations to the College.